Social climbers are annoying, aren’t they?

 Even better, eventually, you want to become a genuine person who feels no need to push people down as much as you have no need to self-aggrandize yourself.

 When you become a confident man focused on himself and who is living his life and pursuing his goals independently of what the people in the grandstands think, you will have no interest in social climbing.

-That’s the man you have to want to become.
+That’s the man you have to want to become

-Social Climbing In Absentia: Summary
+Social Climbing: Summary

 If you catch yourself socially climbing by demeaning others, cut it out.
 It says terrible things about you and it’s preventing you from building great relationships, both with friends, family and with romantic partners.

 And if you notice people around you doing it, it’s time to reconsider your friends :).